Chart Color Schemes

 Population

-As of Nov 2025, Forresters Beach's population is estimated at around 3,432 people.
-This reflects an increase of 78 individuals since the 2021 Census, which reported a population of 3,354 people.
-The current resident population estimate by AreaSearch is 3,427, based on examination of the latest ERP data release by the ABS in Jun 2024 and validation of two new addresses since the Census date.
-This results in a population density ratio of 1,239 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Forresters Beach has shown resilient growth patterns with a compound annual growth rate of 1.2%, outpacing its SA3 area.
+As of Feb 2026, Forresters Beach's population is estimated at around 3,432 people.
+This reflects an increase of 78 people since the 2021 Census, which reported a population of 3,354 people.
+The current resident population estimate of 3,427 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and an additional 2 validated new addresses since the Census date, indicates this growth.
+This results in a density ratio of 1,239 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Forresters Beach has shown resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
 Overseas migration contributed approximately 63.0% of overall population gains during recent periods.

-For projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, Forresters Beach is expected to grow by 411 persons to 2041, reflecting an increase of 12.0% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Forresters Beach is expected to grow by 399 persons based on aggregated SA2-level projections, reflecting an increase of 11.8% in total over the 17 years.

 Frequently Asked Questions - Population